vkoves/carpe/README.md

 A socially networked, intuitive calendar created in Ruby on Rails with a jQuery powered front end.

+**WARNING :warning:** - This app is no longer maintained as of June 9th, 2019.
+Feel free to fork it and use it for your own benefit, but it is not receiving new updates.
+We will likely archive it later on.

 ## Setup

 1) Install the latest versions of [Ruby](https://rvm.io/) and [npm](https://nodejs.org/en/download/)